Lagonda V12: Chassis

+Performance

 Even with the Saloon de Ville body the car could reach 100 mph.
 Autocar recorded a maximum speed of 103.45 mph around Brooklands in their March 1938 road test of the Short Chassis Saloon.

 Two modified V12s with four carburettor engines were entered for the 1939 24 Hours of Le Mans where they finished third and fourth.

+In popular culture

 A 1939 version of the Drophead coupe was featured in an episode of The Twilight Zone called “A Thing About Machines” as a car possessed, terrorizing the main character.
-The car was driven by stuntmen ducking below the dash or by drivers dressed in all black or white to portray the car as driverless, chasing Mr. Finchley (probably based on Robert Benchley) to his death.
+The car was driven by stuntmen ducking below the dash or by drivers dressed in all black or white to portray the car as driverless, chasing Mr. Finchley to his death.

-A drophead coupé version of the vehicle was featured in a 1959 episode of The Adventures of Ozzie and Harriet in which it was misidentified as a Buckingham.
+A drophead coupé version of the vehicle was featured in a 1959 episode of The Adventures of Ozzie and Harriet in which it was intentionally misidentified as a Buckingham, which had ceased production in 1923.
 The episode took the name of the mistaken identity: "The Buckingham" (S07•E32).
 The purchase of the vehicle was a joint venture between brothers David and Rick who lamented the allegedly high maintenance costs and low gas mileage of the vehicle.

 The Lagonda V12 featured prominently in Roald Dahl's adult books My Uncle Oswald and the short story The Visitor (in the collection Switch Bitch).
 In the stories Dahl discusses taking delivery of a 1938 Lagonda with custom coachwork and a set of horns that play Mozart's "son gia mille e tre" in perfect pitch and seats "upholstered in fine-grain alligator and the panelling to be veneered in yew... because I prefer the colour and grain of English yew to that of any other wood".